 Email signatures rarely get the respect they deserve.
 For many of us, it’s an afterthought.
 However, your email signature is a powerful marketing tool that can reveal more about your brand and products or services.
 You can use it to ask for referrals, advertise an upcoming event, or even showcase testimonials.
 Your email signature is more than just a name and job title!

 Before we dive in, make sure you have a business email address.
 Addresses registered at @gmail.com or @yahoo.com look immediately less professional than a business email.
-The good news is you can set one up for free.
-Click here for our guide on how to quickly set up a free business email address.
+The good news is you can get a free business email AND a free domain when you sign up for hosting (starting at only $3.45 a month) through BlueHost.
+Click here for instructions.

 Below, we’re sharing actual email signature examples from small business professionals across the globe, along with our favorite takeaway tips.
 You’ll definitely find inspiration in the following creative email signatures.
 A big thank you to everyone who shared their email signatures with us!